 THE PROHIBITION AGAINST BAPTIZING LITTLE CHILDREN CONTAINED WITHIN THE BOOK OF MORMON IS IGNORED AND CONTRADICTED BY THE LDS TEACHING AND PRACTICE OF BAPTIZING EIGHT-YEAR-OLDS It would be difficult, indeed, to find a scriptural and doctrinal conflict more starkly defined than the contrast between the teaching in the Book of Mormon against baptizing little … Continue reading The Baptism of Eight-year-old Children Against God’s Will

 (Note: The following letter was sent by M. S. Brothers to seven apostles of the LDS Church in 2014.
 No response was ever received.)
-Dear Brethren: I’m writing these letters because I believe you seven recipients possess the spirituality and intellectual objectivity to assure that in the Church of Jesus Christ … Continue reading The Book of Abraham: Fully Discredited by LDS Church History, the Bible and the Book of Mormon
+Dear Brethren: I’m writing these letters because I believe you seven recipients possess the spirituality and intellectual objectivity to assure that in the Church of Jesus Christ of Latter-day … Continue reading The Book of Abraham: Fully Discredited by LDS Church History, the Bible and the Book of Mormon